What is Ethereum Classic?

 In 2015, the Ethereum community approved plans to establish the Decentralised Autonomous Organisation (DAO).
 Its sole purpose was to create a distributed venture capital fund that would provide financial support to organisations and innovators planning to develop applications on the Ethereum platform.

 By the summer of 2016, the DAO had amassed more than $150 million in funding and was ready to proceed with supporting Ethereum developers.
-However, in June 2016, the DAO was compromised.
-Cyber-criminals took advantage of a known security flaw in the DAO’s system architecture, stealing $50 million in the process.
+However, in June of that same year, the DAO was compromised.
+Cyber-criminals took advantage of a technically legal exploit in the DAO’s system architecture, stealing $50 million in the process.

-If you are wondering what is Ethereum Classic and its long-term purpose, the cryptocurrency attempts to stay true to the original nature of the intended Ethereum blockchain.
-The ultimate vision of Ethereum Classic remains the same as Ethereum in many ways: to create a blockchain platform that enables Ethereum Classic software developers to design and build dApps that aren’t overseen by a single server or third-party company, but are stored on every single node connected to the Ethereum Classic blockchain.
+If you are wondering why Ethereum Classic was invented, the answer is a simple one.
+The cryptocurrency attempts to stay true to the original nature of the intended Ethereum blockchain.
+The ultimate vision of Ethereum Classic remains the same as Ethereum in many ways: to create a blockchain platform that enables Ethereum Classic software developers to design and build dApps that don’t require centralised oversight, but are stored on every single node connected to the Ethereum Classic blockchain.

-Ethereum Classic remains a firm favourite with cryptocurrency ideologists that have an unwavering belief in the ETC blockchain.
+Ethereum Classic remains a firm favourite with cryptocurrency ideologists that have an unwavering belief in the Ethos and purpose of its blockchain.
 However, there is no doubt that the decision for Ethereum to create a new hard fork and migrate across to the ‘new Ethereum’ has caused a significant split within the Ethereum community.

 There are five key teams of software engineers and developers that work tirelessly to support the growth of the Ethereum Classic platform:

-The IOHK Grothendieck group comprises of mathematics and scientific engineers and developers that are working around the clock to improve the security and scalability of the ETC ecosystem.
+The IOHK Grothendieck group is comprised of mathematical and scientific engineers and developers who work around the clock to improve the security and scalability of the ETC ecosystem.

 The ETC Cooperative (ECC) was founded to provide financial assistance to underpin the long-term growth of the Ethereum Classic platform.
-The ECC has a three-pronged approach to financial support: community, marketing and development and the attempt to build links with other Ethereum-based crypto communities.
+The ECC has a three-pronged approach to financial support: community, marketing and development.
+They also build links with other Ethereum-based crypto communities.

 Ethereum Classic Labs is another leading ETC team geared to providing start-up funding for new projects on the ETC platform.
 It also seeks to build industry connections to improve the longevity of the Ethereum Classic ecosystem.